jimmychu-2026/ETF/manuscript/SSRN-Taiwan-ETF-Risk-Budgeting.md

 ## 7. Conclusion

 Taiwan's six dominant ETFs are not interchangeable forward packages.
 Marketing labels—“fifty stocks,” “high dividend,” “ESG,” “technology income”—map to distinct delivery schedules and friction stacks.
-The framework developed here shows that:
+The results of this paper suggest that:

-1. **0050/006208:** TSMC idiosyncratic dominance (HHI, MRC).
-2. **0056/00919:** Value/dividend cyclicality (FF HML; shipping/semiconductor cycles).
+**0050/006208** are dominated by TSMC idiosyncratic risk, as reflected in HHI and marginal risk contributions.
+**0056/00919** are best interpreted through value and dividend cyclicality, with meaningful exposure to HML and sector turnover.
-3. **00878:** Financial tail dependence in crises.
+**00878** exhibits material financial tail dependence in crisis states.
-4. **00929:** Pure technology SMB/industry risk despite stock-level dispersion.
+**00929** remains exposed to pure technology and industry concentration despite stock-level dispersion.
-5. **All six:** persistent fee drag, calendar risk, and rebalance frictions that make ETF ownership look more like a spot-wrapped forward than a frictionless basket.
+All six ETFs carry persistent fee drag, calendar risk, and rebalance frictions that make them closer to spot-wrapped forwards than to frictionless baskets.

-Standard models are not wrong mathematically; their assumptions fail when forwards are priced as spot—under delegated, concentrated, roll-friction, and dividend-gap constraints.
-Total risk therefore exceeds textbook intuition not because finance theory is invalid, but because the contract being held is economically different from what the label suggests.
+The main theoretical implication is that standard asset-pricing models are not wrong mathematically, but their assumptions become incomplete when ETFs are priced and held as if they were spot portfolios.
+The practical implication is that investors should evaluate ETF risk using both the underlying portfolio composition and the contract-like frictions created by index delegation, payout design, and trading mechanics.

+This paper has several limitations.
+First, some components of MRC, FF, and CVaR remain structural or illustrative pending full-sample econometrics.
+Second, the perpetual analogy is conceptual rather than a legal or exact valuation identity.
+Third, the dividend-sustainability analysis would benefit from richer issuer disclosure on equalization reserves and payout composition.

+Future work should extend the analysis with higher-frequency event windows, rolling factor regressions, and updated issuer-level data on distribution sources.
+Even with these limitations, the evidence is sufficient to show that Taiwan’s six most popular ETFs should be viewed not as simple spot holdings, but as delegated contracts with persistent risk budgets and hidden frictions.

 ### 7.1 Limitations